GameTechDev/XeSSInspector/README.md

-# Intel® X<sup>e</sup>SS Inspector
+# Intel® XeSS Inspector

-Intel® X<sup>e</sup>SS Inspector is a debugging and validation tool for [Intel® Xe Super Sampling (X<sup>e</sup>SS)](https://www.intel.com/content/www/us/en/products/docs/discrete-gpus/arc/technology/xess.html).
-Its primary goal is to simplify the integration and debugging process for X<sup>e</sup>SS.
+Intel® XeSS Inspector is a powerful debugging and validation tool designed for Intel® XeSS.
+It supports Intel® XeSS Super Resolution (XeSS-SR), Intel® XeSS Frame Generation (XeSS-FG), and Intel® Xe Low Latency (XeLL).

 <img src="image/overview.png" alt="Overview" width="70%" />

+## Download

+Download the latest build from the [Releases page](https://github.com/GameTechDev/XeSSInspector/releases).

-## Key capabilities of Intel® XeSS Inspector
+## Key Features

+### Context View

+Intel® XeSS Inspector supports all three technologies: XeSS-SR, XeSS-FG, and XeLL.
+The tool groups the contexts of these technologies on the UI, with each context presented as a tab.
+Under each tab, detailed information and support for the respective technology are displayed.

-### Real-Time State Display and Analysis
+### Real-Time State Display

-The Intel® XeSS Inspector provides a real-time display of XeSS state information, including all initialization and execution parameters.
-With GPU and CPU times measured and displayed in real-time, it enables developers to dynamically monitor the impact of XeSS on their application's performance.
+Monitors XeSS state information, including initialization and execution parameters, CPU/GPU times, Sleep and Low Latency marker state of XeLL and more.

-### Frame Dump Capability
+### Frame Dump

-With the frame dump feature, developers can facilitate the offline analysis and debugging of frames processed by XeSS, without any additional integration steps to enable dumping.
+XeSS Inspector allows you to trigger the XeSS-SR and XeSS-FG frame dump features.
+You can dump the input and output of XeSS-SR and XeSS-FG integrations and check them offline.

-### HUD Overlay for Visual Debugging
+### HUD Overlay

-The HUD overlay feature allows for direct visualization of XeSS input buffers on the target application, supporting different views for various buffer types and enhancing the debugging process.
+The tool enables you to visualize XeSS-SR input buffers on the target application as HUD output.
+You can choose different views with channels, histograms, and other controls.
+Different visualizations are used for different buffer types.

-### State Overrides for Experimentation
+### State Overrides

-State overrides enable quick experimentations with different parameters, without any code modifications.
-Currently, the tool supports these experiments:
-- Exposure scale
-- Exposure multiplier* (Available from XeSS SDK 1.3)
-- Jitter scale
-- Velocity scale
-- Quality level preset
-- Initialization flags
+XeSS Inspector allows you to perform quick experiments on the XeSS-SR context for debugging purposes without any code changes or API integration.

-## Prerequisites and Compatibility
+## Prerequisites
-The Intel® XeSS Inspector is a Windows x64 program that depends on DX12.
-It is compatible with all platforms that support Intel® XeSS.
-Please ensure that your target application is running in DX12 mode without anti-cheating or anti-debugging measures when using the XeSS Inspector.

-## Releases
-For access to the latest features and fixes, download the most recent build from the [Releases page](https://github.com/GameTechDev/XeSSInspector/releases).
+- The target application must have an XeSS 2 technology integrated (XeSS-SR, XeSS-FG or XeLL).
+- The target application must not be protected by any anti-cheating or anti-debugging measures.

 ## Documentation

-The tool is designed to be intuitive.
-For quick start guidance and additional resources, please visit https://intel.com/xess-inspector.
+For quick start guidance and additional resources, visit [Intel® XeSS Inspector documentation](https://intel.com/xess-inspector).